 The Task Force-based Mectizan® Donation Program (MDP) and the Neglected Tropical Diseases Support Center (NTD-SC) play key roles in the efforts to eliminate river blindness by 2025.
-MDP partners with other organizations distribute large quantities of anti-parasitic medicines in endemic communities and NTD-SC conducts operational research to overcome barriers to the elimination of river blindness.
+MDP partners with other organizations to distribute large quantities of anti-parasitic medicines in endemic communities and NTD-SC conducts operational research to overcome barriers to the elimination of river blindness.

 Managing Donations of Mectizan® for the Elimination of River Blindness

 Mectizan® (ivermectin) is an anti-parasitic medicine that can eliminate river blindness when distributed annually to all eligible people living in communities where the disease is transmitted.
-In 1987, Merck committed to donate Mectizan® to endemic countries through MDP “for as long needed and as much as needed” to treat river blindness.
+In 1987, Merck committed to donate Mectizan® to endemic countries through MDP “for as long as needed and as much as needed” to treat river blindness.
 Since MDP was launched, Merck has donated an estimated 2.8 billion doses of Mectizan® for the treatment of river blindness.
 MDP is the secretariat of the Mectizan® Expert Committee (MEC), an independent body set up to provide medical, technical, and administrative oversight of the donated medicines.
 In 2017, MEC approved 258 million treatments for river blindness.

 Overcoming Barriers to River Blindness Elimination Through Operational Research